 Then you’ll stir in the vinegar, giving this dish its slightly sour taste.

-The trick here is letting it sit to allow the flavors to meld together.
-Serve it with some crusty bread.
+Let the dish sit to allow the flavors to marry.
+Serve with some crusty bread.

 23. Florentine Steak

 Florentine steak is also known as “Bistecca alla Fiorentina.”
 It’s a thick steak, seasoned simply and designed to be shared with others.

 A thick porterhouse steak is best for this recipe.
 The only seasoning is olive oil, salt, and pepper, so you’ll want a quality piece of meat.

 Serve with sides like roasted potatoes or a beautiful Italian salad.

 Simplify lasagna with this recipe that’s perfect for busy nights.
 No need to pre-cook noodles or make a homemade sauce!